ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Construction of ChebNets

 \item[2)] Taking $[B_0(y),\cdots,B_{n-1}(y),x]^T$ as input and combining the constructive process of Theorem $\ref{thm:1D}$, a neural $\sigma_2$ network $\Phi_2$ with $p(x,y)$ as output can be constructed.
 It is easy to see depth of $\Phi_2$ is $\lfloor\log_2 n\rfloor+1$, number of nodes and non-zero weights are both $\mathcal{O}(n)$.

 \item[3)] The concatenation of $\Phi_1$ and $\Phi_2$ is $\Phi$, which takes $y, x$ as input, outputs $p(x,y)$.
 The details about concatenating two neural networks can be found in \cite{petersen_optimal_2018} or \cite{li_better_2019}.
 The depth of $\Phi$ is $2(\lfloor\log_2n\rfloor+1)$, number of non-zero weights and nodes are $\mathcal{O}(\frac12 n^2)$. \end{itemize} The $d>2$ cases can be proved using mathematical induction.
-Note that the constant behind the big $\mathcal{O}$ can be made independent of dimension $d$.
+Note that the constant behind the big $\mathcal{O}$ can be made independent of dimension $d$ (without using zero padding, but the proof is a little bit lengthy).
 For the case $n \le 2$, one can build neural networks with only one hidden layer (see, e.g. \cite{mhaskar_approximation_1993}).
 The theorem is proved. \end{proof}